Falcata: Ornamental and liturgical uses

 In the early times of the tribes in Iberia, its use was more ornamental and liturgical than military.
 Highly decorated falcata have been found in tombs, for example the Falcata de Almedinilla.
 The scarcity of the falcata during early times was due to the expense and scarcity of iron in the region.

 In ancient texts

 Since "falcata" is not a term used in Classical Latin, it is difficult to tell when, or even if, it is being referred to in ancient literature.
 There is, however, one passage that is generally agreed to refer to this type of sword, in Seneca's De Beneficiis 5.24:

 A veteran who had been a bit too rough with his neighbors was pleading his case before Julius Caesar.
-"Do you remember," he said, "Imperator, how you twisted your ankle near Sucro?"
+"Do you remember," he said, "Imperator, remember how you twisted your ankle near Sucro?"
 When Caesar said he did remember: "Then you certainly remember that when you were lying to rest under a tree that was casting just a tiny shadow, in a very tough terrain with just that one lonely tree sticking out, one of your men laid out his cloak for you?"